 Additionally, the grantee will conduct a two-site RCT of CTI, which will take place in Chicago, IL, and in a five-county region in Mississippi (in partnership with Madison-Rankin-Simpson Mental Health Commission Region 8).
 The RCT will determine whether the sizable impacts found in prior RCTs of CTI can be reproduced on a larger scale in diverse settings and implementation conditions.

 The study will track homelessness and other outcomes for approximately 700 study participants over a two-year period after random assignment.
 The study’s primary outcome will be the number of nights spent homeless in a 24-month follow-up period.
 The study will also measure important secondary outcomes, including rates of psychiatric hospitalizations, criminal justice involvement and mortality.
 Outcomes will be measured using data from each site’s Homeless Management Information System (HMIS), Departments of Public Health and County Sheriff’s Offices.

-The study’s pre-specified analysis plan will be posted shortly.
+The study’s pre-specified analysis plan is linked here.
 The project is also associated with an expansion and replication grant to Madison-Rankin-Simpson Mental Health Commission Region 8 and a technical assistance grant to the Research Foundation of the City University of New York.